 How to Use an EBT Card for Seniors

 Asking “What can I buy with EBT card benefits?” is another common question.
 EBT cards for seniors may be used on a variety of food items.
 Note that your SNAP benefits can only be used to purchase edible items.
 In general, you cannot purchase hot foods, luxury items or junk food items.
-In addition to grocery stores, you may also be able to use your Electronic Benefit Transfer card at certain restaurants and farmers’ markets, provided that these locations have partnered with SNAP.
+In addition to grocery stores, you may also be able to use your Electronic Benefit Transfer card at certain restaurants and farmers’ markets, provided that these locations have partnered with SNAP and offer SNAP-eligible items for purchase.
 A senior EBT card cannot be used at retailers who do not accept food stamps.
 Even if you want to buy an eligible food item, you cannot use your card to access your SNAP benefits unless the store has agreed to receive funds from the program.

 How to Check an EBT Card Balance for Seniors